plops/cl-py-generator/example/103_co2_sensor/README.md

 ```

-- note that the sensor needs more than 3.3v as power supply
+- note that the sensor needs more than 3.3v as power supply i attached
+- vin of sensor to the vin pin that is next to the usb connector i
+- need to disconnect to start board though. maybe i will also need to
+- use the ground from there